 If a use or disclosure of health information described above in this notice is prohibited or materially limited by other laws that apply to us, it is our intent to meet the requirements of the more stringent law.
-Attached to this notice is a "Federal and State Amendments" document.

 Except for uses and disclosures described and limited as set forth in this notice, we will use and disclose your health information only with a written authorization from you.
 This includes, except for limited circumstances allowed by federal privacy law, not using or disclosing psychotherapy notes about you, selling your health information to others, or using or disclosing your health information for certain promotional communications that are prohibited marketing communications under federal law, without your written authorization.
 Once you give us authorization to release your health information, we cannot guarantee that the recipient to whom the information is provided will not disclose the information.
 You may take back or "revoke" your written authorization at any time in writing, except if we have already acted based on your authorization.
-To find out where to mail your written authorization and how to revoke an authorization, contact the phone number listed on the back of your ID card.
+To find out where to mail your written authorization and how to revoke an authorization, contact the phone number listed on your health plan ID card.